justdem4n/justdem4n/README.md

 i block freely, do not come after me because of that. this is the internet and i am allowed to do so.

-i dont immediately accept friend requests from people i barely know. but if we hang out more ill make sure to add you back.
+i dont immediately accept friend requests from people i barely know. if we hang out more ill make sure to add you back.

 if theres something wrong, please whisper or private message me instead of discussing about it in public and/or making it everyones problem. im not into drama and/or involving other people in our issues.